What kind of "complexity" is dual to holographic complexity?: Field theory dual of the holographic complexity and applications

-This is nothing but the CV conjecture!
-The ground state of a CFT in holography is the TFD state dual to the double-sided black hole geometry.
-Thus, according to our proposal, the complexity in the CV conjecture can be interpreted as the complexity between the TFD state and its perturbed TFD state under a marginal operator, not the complexity between a TFD state and an unknown ``simple'' reference state, which is usually assumed in most literatures.
+Note that the ground state of a CFT in holography is the TFD state dual to the double-sided black hole geometry.
+Thus, according to our proposal, the complexity in the CV conjecture may be interpreted as the complexity between the TFD state and its perturbed TFD state by a marginal operator.
+By this way, we clarified the reference state in the CV conjecture, while, in most literatures, it is just assumed to be an unknown ``simple'' reference state.